Senate Antitrust Bill Would Put American National Security At Risk

 With global tech competition more critical than ever, and China poised to overtake the United States on next-generation technologies like quantum computing, we can’t afford to hamstring leading American companies.

-View the full explainer from Don’t Break Our Tech here.
+View the full explainer from Don’t Break What Works here.

 Also view a letter from former top U.S. national security officials on the security risks posed by radical antitrust here.